 Offering training placements: observation in MMP laboratory schools

-Providing resource: curriculum, texts, enrichment activity ideas
+Providing resources: curriculum, texts, enrichment activity ideas

-Yearly seminars: on important grow trends in
+Yearly seminars: on important growth trends in Early Childhood Education

 It is evident across all five sites that the training and oversight MMP provides its partners are the most important investment to their program aside for the written curriculum guides.

-A significant trend was also apparent that the confidence that teacher gained from training increased their confidence in implementing the curriculum in general, and especially implementing the curriculum in creative and imaginative ways.
-There seems to be a direct link to teacher’s confidence with the curriculum and examples of creative teaching.
-This is evident in that those teachers who have long history with MMP and more years of training are much more creative in the way they facilitate their classroom, the resources they use and how frequently specialize their lesson.
+A significant trend was also apparent that the confidence that teacher gained from ongoing training increased their confidence in implementing the curriculum in general, and especially implementing the curriculum in creative and imaginative ways.
+There seems to be a direct link to teacher’s confidence with implementing the curriculum and examples of creative teaching.
+This is evident in that those teachers who have long history with MMP and more years of training are much more creative in the way they facilitate their classroom, the resources they use and how frequently they specialize their lesson.
 In contrast newer partners still express worry with following classroom routine, and managing the classroom.

 Assessment of Curriculum Design Conducted by Partners